AdarshDogra-CloudDevops/internship-session-tasks-details./README.md

  ### 09 SEPTEMBER

-Assessment:
-1.policy created at subs level to deploy vm of particular sku,s checking its overriding conditions wrt to owner role on subs.
+Assessment: 1.policy created at subs level to deploy vm of particular sku,s checking its overriding conditions wrt to owner role on subs.
-2.deployed a kali linux installed chrome in it and used te template in cloudlabs.
+2.deployed a kali linux installed chrome in it and use the template in cloudlabs enabling rdp over http.

  ### 10 SEPTEMBER